-- 7.1.
-AUTHORITY AND PURPOSE Pursuant to RSA 674:16, the Town of Epping adopts an Aquifer Protection District and Wellhead Protection Area and accompanying regulations in order to protect, preserve and maintain potential groundwater supplies and related groundwater recharge areas within a known aquifer identified by the Town.
-The objectives of the aquifer protection district and wellhead protection area are: - to protect the public health and general welfare of the citizens of Epping; - to preserve, maintain, and protect from contamination existing and potential groundwater supply areas - to promote future growth and development of the Town, in accordance with the Master Plan, by insuring the future availability of public and private water supplies; - to encourage uses that can appropriately and safely be located in the aquifer recharge areas.

 7.2.
+PURPOSE:

+The purpose of this ordinance and accompanying regulations in order to protect, preserve and maintain potential groundwater supplies and related groundwater recharge areas within a known aquifer identified by the Town.
+The objectives of the Groundwater Protection District are:

+- to protect the public health and general welfare of the citizens of Epping; - to preserve, maintain, and protect from contamination existing and potential groundwater supply areas - to promote future growth and development of the Town, in accordance with the Master Plan, by insuring the future availability of public and private water supplies; - to encourage uses that can appropriately and safely be located in the aquifer recharge areas; - and to protect surface waters that are fed by groundwater.

+7.3.
 DISTRICT BOUNDARIES: